Camillebzd/GearFight/ContractTS/README.md

-# Sample Hardhat Project
+# GearFight Project Contract

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This is the first part of the backend of the project.
+It was created with Hardhat.
+It contains the contracts and libraries used for the project.

 Try running some of the following tasks: